Steve Baer: Zomeworks Corporation

+"I care about the spirit of invention," Baer made clear, "I'm an inventor."
+Peter van Dresser and Baer, both by then prominent in the field, founded the New Mexico Solar Energy Association (NMSEA) in 1972.

+Having developed along with the marketplace, features of devices Zomeworks markets are usable in either conventional or unconventional buildings and sites, and the company's design approaches are widely applicable; an aspect of the company has been consultation services to architects.

-One of Zomeworks' inventions was the now-expired patented Beadwall, which consists of two sheets of glass with small styrofoam beads blown in the space between them by an air pump at night to insulate the window areas of the building (the beads being removed by vacuum action in the morning).
-The design is somewhat similar to the drum wall.
+Zomeworks has designed and manufactured a variety of different solar water heaters.
+One of Zomeworks' early inventions was the Beadwall (expired), which consists of two sheets of glass with small styrofoam beads blown into the space between them by an air pump at night, to insulate the window areas of the building (the beads being removed by vacuum action in the morning).

-Baer’s approach has been to develop strategies and products that simplify rather than complicate; things that add to, rather than detract from, the self-sufficiency of a building and its occupants.
-The "Track Rack" solar tracker which Baer and Zomeworks staff developed is a metal-framed passive-solar dynamic mounting for photovoltaic (PV) modules.
+The "Track Rack" solar tracker, which Baer and Zomeworks staff developed, is a metal-framed passive-solar dynamic mounting for photovoltaic (PV) modules.
 With an arrangement of two cylinders filled with freon and connected by a tube at their lowest point, the device uses the differential pressure and movement of entrapped liquid to enable gravity to turn the rack and follow the sun.
 Depending on heat and hydraulics, and without motors, gears, or computerized controls, the rack enables the PV module to face the sun ("sunflower-wise") for maximum efficiency.
-To fit into the developing solar energy industry, Zomeworks has designed and builds several Track Racks to fit all common photovoltaic modules.
+To meet the developing solar energy industry, Zomeworks has designed and builds several Track Racks to fit all common photovoltaic modules.